DhanushprabhuS/DhanushprabhuS/README.md

 - 👋 Hi, I’m @DhanushprabhuS
 - 👀 I’m interested in programming JAVA | JAVASCRIPT | ReactJS
-- 🌱 I’m currently learning B.Tech IT Final year in SONA COLLEGE OF TECHNOLOGY
+- 🌱 I’ve done B.Tech IT in SONA COLLEGE OF TECHNOLOGY
 - 💞️ I’m looking to collaborate on any kind of full-stack related projects
 - 📫 How to reach me : dhanushprabhusenthil@gmail.com
 - LinkedIn : https://www.linkedin.com/in/dhanushprabhus/